nismod/git-novice/_includes/slides/03-create.md

 git init       # make the moons sub-directory a Git repository
 ```

-Why is it a bad idea to do this?
+Why might it be a bad idea to do this?

-How can Dracula undo his last `git init`?
+How can we undo the last `git init`?